hillaryAHR/LIB-201/network-analysis.md

 Whew!
 That's it.-->

 ## Check-in
-Click to log in to Canvas and complete the <a href="https://muw.instructure.com/courses/19899/quizzes/78691">2.Network Analysis</a> check in.
+Click to log in to Canvas and complete the <a href="https://muw.instructure.com/courses/22335/quizzes/93981">2.Network Analysis</a> check in.

 # 3. Data Modeling for Visualizing a Network

-In order to tell the software (which we go over in the next section) how to recognize which nodes are connected, and by what paths, we are going to create a spreadsheet with "tidy data."
-Each column will have a variable, and each row will be an observation of that variable.
+In order to tell network analysis software how to recognize which nodes are connected, and by what paths, we are going to create a ****spreadsheet**** with "tidy data."
+"Tidy" means that each column will have a variable, and each row will be an observation of that variable (see <a href="https://vita.had.co.nz/papers/tidy-data.pdf">Wickham article</a>).

 The most important thing to remember when structuring data for a network analysis is this: what question are you trying to answer with a network analysis graph?
 Are you trying to see who someone is writing to in a letter?
 Are you trying to find out who has written the most letters and who has received the most?
 Are you trying to figure out who gets mentioned more times by one person than another?
 All of this matters.
 For instance, if we wanted to see where the letters were coming from and who is writing to whom, we could structure the data like this: